mattermost/docs/source/administration/mmctl-cli-tool.rst

 **Description**

-Reset the given role's permissions to the default settings and overwrite custom settings (only available in Enterprise Edition E10 and E20).
+Reset the given role's permissions to the default settings and overwrite custom settings (available in Enterprise Edition E10 and E20).

 **Format**